vlmeg/vlmeg.github.io/network_flow_problem.md

 ~~~
 $title NETWORK FLOW PROBLEM

-**  First, sets are declared:
-**  Set I has four elements.
-**  Subset CONEX is defined as a subset of set I.
-**  The subset CONEX establishes the valid connections between nodes I.

 SET
  I          set of nodes in the network  /I1*I4/
  CONEX(I,I) set of node connections  /I1.I2,I1.I3,I1.I4,I2.I4,I3.I4/;

 **  The set of nodes I must be duplicated to refer to
-**  its different elements in the same constraint.

  ALIAS(I,J)

-**  Vectors of data are defined as parameters.
-**  Data are assigned to vector elements.
-**  FMAX(I,J) is a data matrix, declared as a parameter, where all
-**  its elements have the same value (4).
-This is a compact way
-**  to declare a matrix (instead of using a TABLE).

 PARAMETERS
  F(I)   the input or output flow at node I